-Regarding our post-graduate training programs, we currently have four to six residents each year in our residency program and two to three fellows each year in our clinical neurophysiology program.
-Both the residency and fellowship programs are fully accredited by the ACGME.
-We also have a board-approved neuromuscular fellowship.
+Regarding our post-graduate training programs, we currently have 24 residents in the four years of our residency program and two fellows each year in our clinical neurophysiology, neuromuscular, vascular and critical care programs.
+Our residency program and fellowship programs are fully accredited by the ACGME or the UCNS.

 Richard Dubinsky, MD, MPH, is the neurology residency Program Director, and the faculty have spent a great deal of time in developing a meaningful and well organized training program for our residents.
 Mazen Dimachkie, MD is the Program Director for the Clinical Neurophysiology and Neuromuscular Fellowship programs.
 Our clinical neuromuscular fellows spend an equal amount of time becoming experts in electromyography and electroencephalography, along with receiving specialized clinical training in neuromuscular disease and epilepsy.

 The neuromuscular fellowship is designed for neurophysiologists who plan to pursue a career in academic medicine.
-Neuromuscular fellows will be significantly involved in clinical research during their fellowship year.
+Neuromuscular fellows are involved in clinical research.